-5. In every case before permitting an applicant to register as a candidate the Faculty or Board of Studies shall be satisfied that adequate supervision and facilities are available.
+(2) In every case before permitting an applicant to register as a candidate the Committee shall be satisfied that adequate supervision and facilities are available.

-6. An approved applicant shall register in one of the following categories:

-student in full-time attendance at the University;

-(2) student in part-time attendance at the University;

-(3) student working externally to the University;
+- (3) An approved applicant shall register in one of the following categories: - (a) student in full-time attendance at the University; - (b) student in part-time attendance at the University; - (c) student working externally to the University.

-and shall pay such fees as may be determined from time to time by the Council.

-7. Every candidate for the degree shall be required to submit three copies of a thesis embodying the results of an original investigation or design, to take such examinations and to perform such other work as may be prescribed by the Faculty or Board of Studies.
-The thesis shall be presented in a form which complies with the requirements of the University for the preparation and submission of higher degree theses.
-The candidate may submit also for examination any work he has published whether or not such work is related to the thesis.
+(4) Every candidate for the degree shall be required to submit three copies of a thesis embodying the results of an original investigation or design, to take such examinations and to perform such other work as may be prescribed by the Committee.
+This work shall be carried out under the direction of a supervisor appointed by the Committee or under such conditions as the Committee may determine.